Century's boys soccer team may be young, but it's old in experience.

 "About 95 percent of our team plays club ball, and some of the guys have played soccer for me since the first grade," said Knights coach Mike March.

-That experience showed yesterday at Long Reach in Columbia, where the Knights used their superior skill to defeat the Lightning, 3-1.
+That experience showed yesterday at Long Reach in Columbia, where the Knights used superior skill to defeat the Lightning, 3-1.

 His first goal yesterday was at 10 minutes.
 He took a through ball from attacking midfielder Steve Romeo and easily beat Long Reach goalkeeper Alexei Safronov, who stayed back instead of coming out.

 Dietz made it 2-0 in the 20th minute with a shot from inside the 18-yard box.

 "My first goal was a great ball from Romeo," Dietz said.
 "I don't think we played as well as we should, especially in the second half, when we came out flat."

 Long Reach (1-3) closed the score to 2-1 at halftime with a little help from a Century player who headed a free kick by the Lightning back toward the goal and Jeronimo Cortez kicked it in.